-As we enter our third year of the pandemic, navigating continual supply chain issues and enduring what’s being called the “Great Resignation,” it can be difficult for business leaders to maintain a positive mindset.
+As we navigate the world post-pandemic, maneuver continual supply chain issues, and endure what’s being called the “Great Resignation,” it can be difficult for business leaders to maintain a positive mindset.
 But now is the time when leaders must ensure they have the capacity to respond to life’s challenges positively.
 Working toward mental fitness can have huge impacts, including peak performance, increased wellness, healthy relationships, and role modeling the behavior we want to see from others.

 Next time you catch yourself replaying an issue in your mind or ruminating on a negative situation that happened, take a deep breath and label the thought.
 Then, in the same way you would remove your hand from a burning stove, restate the thought in a way that can be acted upon clearly (see the next tip for how).

 2. Look for the gift or opportunity in every situation.

 When you experience a negative setback, like a client not choosing you for their next project, re-frame it by asking yourself, “What’s the gift or opportunity here?”
 You can find something positive in nearly any circumstance.
 Maybe when a client doesn’t choose you, it will open an opportunity to receive additional feedback about what they are looking for, which will lead to a stronger relationship.

 It can be hard to see the opportunity or gift in negative situations when you are in them, but the more you challenge yourself to look for them, the more likely you are to find them.
 This will, in turn, model resilience for your team members.

 3. Ensure your interactions with others maintain a 3:1 positive to negative ratio.